-\section{Results for centered 1D current loops}
+\subsection{Results for centered 1D current loops}

-\Fref{fig:AHCscalingcentered} and \Fref{fig:DLscalingcentered} show the dependence of the trap frequency for scaling the geometry of the respective trap.
-Here, we place the 1D current loops in FEM2D with 1D-wires and the image method at the center of the real wires.
-This data can be compared to the corresponding data shown in \Fref{fig:AHCscaling} and \Fref{fig:DLscaling} when the 1D current loops are placed at the inner corner of the coils.
+\Fref{fig:AHCscalingcentered} and \fref{fig:DLscalingcentered} show the dependence of the trap frequency with the scaling of the geometry of the respective trap.
+Here, we place the 1D current loops in FEM2D-1D and the perfect diamagnetic particle method at a position corresponding to the center of the wires.
+This data can be compared to the corresponding data shown in \fref{fig:AHCscaling} and \fref{fig:DLscaling} when the 1D current loops are placed at the innermost corner of the coils.